 Nancy Kellogg is a Program Associate in the Buildings Program at the Southwest Energy Efficiency Project (SWEEP), a public interest organization dedicated to advancing energy efficiency in the Southwest states of Arizona, Colorado, New Mexico, Nevada, Utah and Wyoming.
-She specializes in encouraging diverse stakeholders in the building industry towards Zero Net Energy (ZNE), ZNE ready buildings, and Home Performance with ENERGY STAR in the Southwest through outreach, research and education.
+She specializes in encouraging diverse stakeholders in the building industry towards Zero Net Energy (ZNE), DOE’s Zero Energy Ready Home (ZERH) construction and Home Performance with ENERGY STAR in the Southwest through outreach, research, and education.

 She developed an early interest in energy efficiency experiencing the energy crisis of the 1970’s and being the live-in-help in a five story passive solar home for the Director of the Energy Conservation Center in Durango Colorado while she finished her Business Administration Degree in 1980 at Fort Lewis College.